VIDEO: Breast is Best!

 - Is a renewable and natural food that respects the environment.
 There is no pollution, packaging, or waste.

-Breastfed children are less likely to develop diabetes, to be overweight or obese later in life.
+Breastfed children are less likely to develop type 1 and type 2 diabetes, and less likely to be overweight or obese later in life.

-The greater the exclusivity (only breast milk in the first 6 months of baby’s life) and longer the duration of breastfeeding, the better the protection and benefits for the mother and her child.
+The greater the exclusivity (meaning no other foods or liquids besides breastmilk is given in the first 6 months) and longer the duration of breastfeeding, the better the protection and benefits for the mother and her child.

-- It is recommended that babies are breastfed exclusively for the first 6 months of life, without any other liquids or solid foods
+- Babies are breastfed exclusively for the first 6 months of life, without any other liquids or solid foods

-- Breastfeeding is recommended to continue after 6 months for up to 2 years and beyond, with the addition of appropriate foods
+- Breastfeeding continues after 6 months for up to 2 years and beyond, with the addition of appropriate foods